vandadnp/dartpad_workshop_starter/public/lists/instructions.md

 }
 ```

 Notice how the `Person` class is defined as immutable?
-That's a hint to the Dart _analyzer_ that will then warn us if we create a mutable sub-class of the `Person` class.
-Whereas in Swift we have `struct` and `class`, in Dart all we have is `class` so to make the classes immutable like `struct` in Swift, you'd have to mark the class as `@immutable`.
+That's a hint to the Dart _analyzer_ that will then warn you if you create a mutable sub-class of the `Person` class.
+Whereas in Swift you have `struct` and `class`, in Dart all you have is `class` so to make the classes immutable like `struct` in Swift, you'd have to mark the class as `@immutable`.

 ## Challenge

 Every `ListTile` instance has properties on how the tile should be displayed to the user.
-In the code above we used the `title` property of our tile instances to display the name of every `Person` class.
+In the code above you used the `title` property of our tile instances to display the name of every `Person` class.
 In this challenge you will need to use the `trailing` property of `ListTile` in order to display every person's age.
 I've already changed the `Person` class for you so that it includes the `age` property.
 All you have to do is to display it.
 Good luck now!